losrobbos/coding-advanced-resources/README.md

 There are tons on books and articles on the subject of team leading, so this is pretty much out of scope here :)

-But this video here nicely summarized my favorite "attitude" how to interpret the leading role of a team: https://www.youtube.com/watch?v=jMpCF0Z623s
+But this video here nicely summarizes my own attitude how to interpret the leading role of a team: https://www.youtube.com/watch?v=jMpCF0Z623s

 #### Design Mockup